SamSamhuns/ritpytrading/README.rst

    $ python -m unittest

-If no tests are run from the above cmd, run the verbose mode.
+If no tests are run from the command above, run the verbose mode.

 Verbose mode